Getting Started with the Toolkit

 You can close the page and return to VS Code, where you will see a notification confirming that you are logged in to CloudZero:

-If your organization does not already have any custom dimensions, you can begin to define new custom definitions by opening a new file and saving it.
-When prompted for the filename, you can name the file anything you like, but the extension of the file must be .cz.yaml.
+If your organization does not already have any custom Dimensions, you can begin to define new custom definitions by opening a new file and saving it.
+When you are prompted for the filename, you can name the file anything you like, but the extension of the file must be .cz.yaml.

 For example: our-definitions.cz.yaml

-If your organization already has custom definitions defined, you can download them and save them locally.
-Enter the VS Code command palette (โ‡งโŒ˜P/Ctrl-Shift-P) and select the command CloudZero: Download Latest CostFormation.
+If your organization already has custom definitions, you can download them and save them locally.
+Open the VS Code command palette (⇧⌘P/Ctrl-Shift-P) and select the command CloudZero: Download Latest CostFormation.

-The VS Code Save dialog appears.
+The VS Code Save dialog opens.
 Enter a name for your file and click Save.

 The file extension must be .cz.yaml.
 If you do not specify an extension, .cz.yaml is automatically appended to the filename.

-If you have not defined a CostFormation template before and want to see an example that can be modified to your needs, there are two built-in examples:
+If you have not defined a CostFormation template previously and want to see an example that can be modified to your needs, examine the built-in examples: Static Grouping, Dynamic Grouping, Even Allocation, and Proportional Allocation.
+The following examples are shown:

-• Static Grouping: This example shows how to create rules that use statically named elements.
+• Static Grouping: Shows how to create rules that use statically named elements.

-• Dynamic Grouping: This example shows how to create a rule that will generate dynamically named elements using the source data.
+• Dynamic Grouping: Shows how to create a rule that will generate dynamically named elements using the source data.

 These examples are part of the autocomplete feature.
-To add one of the examples to your definitions file, start typing the word example and you will see the two examples.
+To add one of the examples to your definitions file, start typing the word example and you will see the examples, as illustrated for two of the examples:

 Select one of the examples to enter it into your file.
 Your cursor is placed in the first customizable area, which is the dimension Id.
 You can replace this with your own ID.
 Press the Tab key to advance to other fields that you can customize.

-• These example templates are intended to be used in an empty file and as such they contain the root element - Dimensions: - of a definitions file.
-This means that if you add both examples, you will need to delete one of those lines.
+These example templates are intended to be used in an empty file.
+Thus they contain the root element, Dimensions, of a definitions file.
+If you add both examples, you will need to delete one of those lines.

 If your organization has recently enabled seamless SSO login and you attempt to authenticate the CloudZero CostFormation Toolkit extension, your browser may display the following error message: